jenkinsci/compuware-zadviser-api-plugin/README.md

 ### Upload zAdviser data to Compuware

-This integration allows uploading of zAdviser data for a specific host to Compuware for hosting in Kibana.
+This integration allows uploading of zAdviser data for a specific host to Compuware.

 ![](docs/images/info.svg) This build step should be paired with a **zAdviser download data and optionally upload to Compuware** build step having the same host.